jsinger67/parol/book/src/ParGrammar.md

 After the `%on` directive, specify a list of primary non-terminals.
 After the `%enter` directive, specify the target scanner state. `%push` and `%pop` provide stack-based mode management.

-Mixing parser-based and scanner-based switching in one grammar file is not allowed and will result in errors.

 Parol generates all data required by `scnr2` to construct valid and efficient scanners.
 Users do not need to understand the internal configuration of `scnr2`.